MadgicalSwift/religions-template/README.md

   - Add or update the predefined questions by modifying the contents of the `predefinedQuestions` array.
 Each question should be represented as a button object with properties like type, body, and reply.
   - After updating the predefinedQuestions array, make corresponding changes in the `button_categories` list to reflect the updated questions.
 Each entry in the `button_categories` list should align with the corresponding question in the predefinedQuestions array.
   - Additionally, ensure that the answers to the predefined questions are updated accordingly in the `answer` list.
 The answers should be arranged in the answers list in the same order as the corresponding questions in the predefinedQuestions array.
+  - Make similar change in Hindi file

 ## AskMeFlow

-  - The `AskMeFlow.ts` file in the chat folder handles the flow for asking a new question.
+  - The `swiftchat.service.ts` file contains some functions that handles the flow for asking a new question.
 Here's how you can update it:

   - `sendAskMeMessage` Function: Update the `sendAskMeMessage` function to fetch and display the prompt for users to ask a new question.
 This function prompts users to enter their question and sends it to the chatbot for processing.

   - `sendQuestionResponse` Function: Modify the `sendQuestionResponse` function to handle the responses to new questions.
 After receiving a question from the user, this function fetches a demo response and sends it back to the user.

-  - Integration with `Chatbot.service.ts `File: When updating the AskMeFlow file, ensure that it integrates seamlessly with the main chatbot file.
-Update the parameters and function calls in the chatbot file to reflect the changes made in the AskMeFlow file.

 # All Set!